 And so many more general lake activities - swimming, camping, hiking, the possibilities are simply endless

 ...and that's just ON the lake - the three counties that surround the lake offer so much more to do outside the lake area year round

 If you would like more information about our area, we encourage you to check with the local Chamber of Commerce for each city/county and/or the tourism boards in those areas.
-In the spirit of a true southerner's style, they will all graciously provide even more detailed information about their specific areas.
+In true southern style and hospitality, they will all graciously provide even more detailed and factual information about their specific areas.